Aloso/unidok/README.md

 * Macros
   * Table of contents (`@TOC`)
-  * Include file (`@INCLUDE`) -- only includes content, but doesn't bring macros, functions, config, link reference definitions or other things into scope
+  * Include file (`@INCLUDE`) -- only includes content, but doesn't bring plugins, config, link reference definitions or other things into scope
   * Import macros, functions, config, link reference definitions, etc. defined in another file (`@IMPORT`)
   * Define custom macros in a plugin